-- the trial involves no more than a demonstration of the person’s skills relevant to a vacant position
+- trial involves no more than a demonstration of the person’s skills relevant to a vacant position;

-- It is only for as long as needed to demonstrate the skills required for the job (this can vary from an hour to one shift)
+- trial is only for as long as needed to demonstrate the skills required for the job (this can vary from an hour to one shift); and

-- the person is under direct supervision of the potential employer for the entire trial
+- candidate is under direct supervision of the potential employer for the entire trial.

-Any period that exceeds this requires the business to pay the employee at the appropriate rate of remuneration.
+If the period exceeds this, you are required to pay the employee at the appropriate rate of remuneration.

 An unpaid trial shift can be lawful if no employment relationship exists.
-Whether an employment agreement exists will turn on the facts of each particular case.
-Indicators that an employment relationship has formed include:
+Whether an employment agreement exists will depend on the circumstances.
+Indicators that an employment relationship has formed include the person:

-- The person has moved beyond demonstrating skills to completing productive work;
+- moving beyond demonstrating skills necessary to complete productive work;

-- The person is doing tasks that are not related to evaluating their skills; or
+- doing tasks that are not related to evaluating their skills; or

-- The person is going work in the place of an employee.
+- going to work in the place of an employee.

 Does the Arrangement to Work Involve an Employment Contract?